Powerful quake in Morocco kills more than 1,000 people and damages historic buildings in Marrakech

 MARRAKECH, Morocco (AP) —

-The magnitude-6.8 quake, the biggest to hit the North African country in 120 years, sent people fleeing into darkened streets in terror and disbelief late Friday.
+The magnitude-6.8 quake, the biggest to hit the North African country in 120 years, sent people fleeing their homes in terror and disbelief late Friday.
 One man said dishes and wall hangings began raining down, and people were knocked off their feet.
+The enormity of the destruction came into view in the daylight.

-The quake brought down walls made from stone and masonry not designed to withstand quakes, covering whole communities with rubble.
+The quake brought down walls made from stone and masonry not designed to withstand quakes, covering whole communities with rubble and leaving resident picking their way precariously through remains.
 Rescuers worked through the night to find survivors buried in the dusty ruins.

 A tent typically used for celebrations was being erected for shelter in the square of the impoverished mountain community of Moulay Brahim, where homes made of clay and brick were largely left uninhabitable.
 Fathers sobbed into phones telling loved ones about losing their children.
 Bodies covered with blankets lay in the health center next to a mosque as doctors pulled shards from people’s feet and treated surface wounds.